Saturnus1979/Saturnus1979/README.md

 - 👋 Hi, I’m @Stellarium
-- 👀 I’m interested in Astronomy, but I also like computers and coding although I don't know how to code, lol.
-I like to see the creations that are posted in GitHub
+- 👀 I’m interested in Astronomy, but I also like computers in general.
+I like to see the creations that are posted in GitHub.
-- 🌱 I’m currently learning coding and computer science slowly(some Python 3).
+- 🌱 I’m starting to be become familiar with Computer Science.
-- 💞️ I’m here mostly to rate the sources instead of downloading them and leaving, this account was made for have a voice here.
+- 💞️ I’m here mostly to rate the sources instead of downloading them and leaving, I am here so I exist here.
 - 📫 How to reach me by twitter @frs2006 or Saturnus with the 1979 in its Bio.

 <!---